Holocaust education planned after WV jail guard Nazi salute

 A spokesman for the West Virginia Department of Military Affairs and Public Safety said the leader of the regional Anti-Defamation League chapter has agreed to draft the training materials and coursework.
 He said the agency is “committed to taking all steps necessary to accomplish this.”

-The move comes a day after Gov. Jim Justice announced that more than 30 trainees seen in the photo were being fired, along with their instructor.
-He made the announcement after a report was released detailing how the instructor “reveled” in the salute and encouraged the class to perform the gesture.
-Four other instructors are being suspended without pay.
+The move comes a day after Gov. Jim Justice announced that more than 30 trainees seen in the photo were being fired.
+He made the announcement after a report was released detailing how their instructor, Karrie Byrd, “reveled” in the salute and encouraged the class to perform the gesture.
+Byrd was fired earlier in the month.

 “This kind of behavior will not be tolerated on my watch in any agency of state government,” Justice, a Republican, said in a statement Monday.

 The photograph, which shows the trainees with their arms raised and faces blurred, was released in early December as officials promised a swift probe of the matter.
-The image also includes a line of text that reads “Hail Byrd,” a reference to instructor Karrie Byrd.
+The image also includes a line of text that reads “Hail Byrd,” a reference to their instructor.

 On Monday, the state released a a summary of its internal investigation, which found that an unspecified number of trainees in Academy Class 18 began using the gesture early on in their training “as a sign of respect” for Byrd.
 Soon after, other class members also began flashing the salute.